3C277.1 e-MERLIN workshop: Part 1 - Calibration

 mode='manual' field='0319+415' timerange='2015/05/06/08:28:30~08:30:00'

-Note that, by paging through all the baselines, you can figure out what bad data affect which antennas.
-Have a look at 1331+305 and write its commands.
+Note that by paging through all the baselines, you can determine which bad data affects which antennas.
+Take a look at 1331+305 and write its commands.

-Alternatively, if you are running out of time and don't want to flag, add instead all_avg.flags.txt as the inpfile command and it will flag all the data once you execute step 5.
+Alternatively, if you’re short on time and wish to avoid flagging, instead add all_avg.flags.txt as the inpfile command; it will flag all the data when you execute step 5.

-Step 5 will also re-plot the data so check that it is now clean!
+Step 5 will also re-plot the data, so ensure that it is now clean.

 3. Calibration